danamusleh5/pdsnd_github/README.md

 - **User demographics** (user type, gender, birth year)

 These insights can be used to identify trends and patterns in the bikeshare system, providing valuable information for decision-making or research.

-### Files Used:
-The program requires CSV files containing data for each city.
-These files should be placed in the same directory as the script, or the file paths can be adjusted accordingly:

-1. `chicago.csv`
-2. `new_york_city.csv`
-3. `washington.csv`

-The CSV files must contain relevant data columns such as `Start Time`, `End Time`, `Trip Duration`, `Start Station`, `End Station`, `User Type`, `Gender`, and `Birth Year`.

-### Credits:
-This project is based on the Udacity Data Science program and was developed with guidance from their course content and resources.
-Special thanks to **Udacity** for providing the foundation and support for this project.

-### Features
-- **City Selection:** Choose from three cities: Chicago, New York City, or Washington.
-- **Month Filter:** Filter data for a specific month (January to June) or select 'all' to apply no month filter.
-- **Day Filter:** Filter data for a specific day of the week (e.g., Monday to Sunday) or select 'all' for no day filter.
-- **Statistics Displayed:**
-  - Most common travel times (month, day, and hour)
-  - Most popular stations and most frequent trips
-  - Total and average trip duration
-  - User statistics (user type, gender, birth year)

 ### Example Usage:
 python bikeshare.py